-As part of the Capital Improvement Program, the SWB may be replacing lead service between the water main and residential or business meters.
+As part of the Capital Improvement Program, the SWB may be replacing lead services between the water main and residential or business meters.
 This could cause lead levels in your drinking water to increase temporarily (this could last several weeks to several months).
-When you are notified that a lead service from the water main to your residence or business will be replaced, you should complete the following steps:
+If you are notified that a lead service from the water main will be replaced, you should complete the following steps:

 - Run cold water at a high flow at all of your faucets for at least 5 minutes each, one at a time, starting with the faucet closest to your water meter, to remove any lead particles that may have gotten into your plumbing when we were working on your service line.

-- Consider having a Licensed Master Plumber inspect your service line from the meter to your home.
+- Consider having a Licensed Master Plumber inspect the service line from the meter to your home.
 If it is a lead line, we recommend that you have it replaced.

 - Customers may also call our Water Quality Laboratory at 865-0420 to request to have your water tested for lead.

 - Consider obtaining NSF-certified filters that are rated to remove lead.